marcboeker/umaticssync/README.md

 	compress = true|false

-Let umaticssync compress the files for you
+Let umaticssync compress (using bzip2) the files for you

 # Usage